wreedb/confidant/doc/site/user-manual/configuration/local.md

     utilized without explicitly passing them on the command-line; this is expected behavior, as this action would be attempting to overwrite an existing link.

+# A real-world example
+If you learn better by example, you can inspect my [personal dotfiles repository](https://codeberg.org/wreedb/config.git) for a look at how **Confidant** can be used.